UNDERGRADUATE COURSES

 Undergraduate Research Courses

-Students wishing to take research courses must meet the requirements listed below and will be subject to the standard grading practices.
-Questions regarding course requirements should be directed to the Undergraduate Advisor <chemadv@sfu.ca>.
+Students must meet the course requirements listed below and will be subject to the standard grading practices.
+Contact the Undergraduate Advisor <chemadv@sfu.ca> if you have any questions.

 CHEM 481-5 Undergraduate Research

-Min GPA: 2.67 (B-) average in upper level chemistry courses (including NUSC and MBB)
+Min GPA: 2.67 (B-) average in upper-division chemistry courses, including NUSC and MBB

 Grading: Based on lab work, written report and a public oral presentation